Test Your Access Point For KRACK (FT Handshakes) using Kali Linux

-Security researcher Vanhoefm, who discovered the severe flaw in WPA implementation dubbed – the KRACK ( Key Reinstallation Attack ) has now released a script that can check your router for KRACK.
+Security researcher Vanhoefm, who discovered the severe flaw in WPA implementation dubbed – the KRACK ( Key Reinstallation Attack ) has now released a script that can check your router for KRACK using Kali Linux.
 The script is now available in ‘vanhoefm’ repository.
-All you have to do is download, install some dependencies and run this script against an access point.
+All you have to do is setup Kali Linux, download KRACK Test repo, install some dependencies and run this script against an access point or client.

-First update your current version of OS by executing
+First update and upgrade your Kali Linux current version to get latest packages by executing

 sudo apt update

-This script requires various libraries that may not be installed.
+This KRACK Kali script requires various libraries that may not be installed.
 So lets install them one by one.

 sudo apt install libnl-3-dev libnl-genl-3-dev pkg-config libssl-dev net-tools git sysfsutils python-scapy python-pycryptodome